Pylons/pyramid/docs/narr/introduction.rst

 framework configuration tasks such as adding a view or a route.
 In Zope, :term:`ZCML` is typically required for similar purposes.
-In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.  :app:`Pyramid` supports :term:`ZCML` and decorator-based :term:`declarative configuration`, but does not require either.
-See :ref:`configuration_narr` for more information.
+In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.
+Out of the box, Pyramid supports imperative and decorator-based configuration; :term:`ZCML` may be used via an add-on package named ``pyramid_zcml``.

 Also unlike :term:`Zope` and unlike other "full-stack" frameworks such as :term:`Django`, :app:`Pyramid` makes no assumptions about which